 Question 3: Have you ever plugged your numbers into an Amortization table?

 If not, this is one of my most favorite online tools.
 During our debt payoff we got literally obsessed with checking this every single month of our journey.
 An amortization table a super handy mortgage payoff calculator!
 I honestly recommend the Mortgage Calculator on Dave Ramsey’s website.
-It’s designed to help you see how much of your payments go to interest verses principal.
-Principal is the money you actually owe to buy the house and interest is the EXTRA money you are paying the lender to borrow the money to buy your house.
+It’s designed to help you see how much of your payments go to interest versus principle.
+The principle is the money you actually owe to buy the house and interest is the EXTRA money you are paying the lender to borrow the money to buy your house.

 To use this tool, you just enter your mortgage balance and your interest rate.

-Let’s say you had a 30 year term and the original mortgage amount was $200,000 with a 4.5% interest rate.
-Let’s say you had an extra $500 a month you could add to your principal payment each month (whatever you do, don’t put this mortgage payoff payments on interest).
+Let’s say you had a 30-year term and the original mortgage amount was $200,000 with a 4.5% interest rate.
+Let’s say you had an extra $500 a month you could add to your principle payment each month (whatever you do, don’t put these mortgage payoff payments on interest).
 You would shorten your mortgage repayment by 14 years and 9 months.
 So let’s be a little more aggressive.
 Let’s say you had an extra $1,000 per month you could throw at it.
 You’d have shortened your Mortgage repayment by 19 years and 7 months.
-Meaning, you could pay if off in 10 years if you put your mind to it.
+Meaning, you could pay it off in 10 years if you put your mind to it.

 Question 4: What are willing to trade for total freedom from debt?

 Life was super simple during our debt payoff.
 We didn’t do big vacations.
 We didn’t buy new cars.
 We just worked hard, lived contently and saved where we could.
 We put additional monthly principal payments on autopilot.
 I switched to using a cash based envelope system and put any extra left over at the end of them month on our mortgage!